adilsammar/woolly-of-cv/assets/mnist/docs/NORMALIZATION_COMPARISON.md

 ## Code Explanation

-The codebase has been modularized and we have kept the below in separate .py files
+The codebase has been modularized and we have kept the below in separate python files

 * [Dataset loader](https://github.com/adilsammar/woolly-of-cv/blob/main/assets/mnist/mnist/dataset.py)
   * Imported all necessary libraries for loading our data.
 Made custom data set MnistDataset.
   * Defined len and Getitem to get length of the dataset and read image and label from the dataset respectively.
 Applied transforms.
   * Defined a custom get_loader which can test and train data from transformed dataset in batch size of 64, using Cuda, by declaring train_loader and test_loader which can download the complete dataset from the Mnist server.
 * [Model Architecture](https://github.com/adilsammar/woolly-of-cv/blob/main/assets/mnist/mnist/model.py)
   * Imported all necessary libraries for loading our data.
   * Initialized Block and passed the arguments like Input Channel Size, Output Channel Size, padding(to be used for convolution layer, which defaults to 1.
 Type of normalization to be used.
   * Allowed values like 'bn', 'gn', 'ln'.
 Where to Enable/Disable Maxpolling.